benslack19/benslack19.github.io/_posts/2020-08-21-credible-interval-and-math.md

 ![png](/assets/2020-08-21-credible-interval-and-math_files/2020-08-21-credible-interval-and-math_5_1.png)

 Now let's add in the data from the original problem but make it more interesting.
 The original problem had Aguila getting 18 hits in 100 at-bats, which would essentially be the mean that we found above.
 I don't think we would learn as much this way.
 Therefore, let's say instead that he goes on a small streak and **gets 20 hits in only 50 at-bats**, for a .400 batting average in that streak.
 The [Robinson post](http://varianceexplained.org/statistics/beta_distribution_and_baseball/) highlights that it can be very easy to get the posterior beta distribution.
-We only need to update the values of $\alpha$ and $\beta$ with the new "successes" (20) and "failures" (total new at-bats minus "successes" = 30).
+We only need to update the values of $\alpha$ and $\beta$ by adding the new "successes" (20) and "failures" (total new at-bats minus "successes" = 30) to $\alpha_0$ and $\beta_0$, respectively.
 We will call these new values "a" and "b" below to distinguish from the "a0" and "b0" values of our prior.

 ```python